 You need a job to help pay for school, but you don’t want to work insane hours or commit to a full-time job just to make a measly amount of money.
-If you think think high paying part-time jobs simply don’t exist, you’re wrong.
-Though you may have to be strategic in order to find part-time jobs that appeal to you, it’s totally doable.
+If you think high-paying part-time jobs simply don’t exist, you’re wrong.
+Though you may have to be strategic in order to find part-time jobs that appeal to you and work with your academic schedule, it’s totally doable.

 And we’re giving you a head start.
-These high paying jobs for college students actually pay a decent wage and most have flexible hours or are part-time jobs, so they don’t have to interfere with your schoolwork.
-Which one of these is the right job for you?
+These high-paying jobs for college students actually pay a decent wage and most have flexible hours or are part-time jobs, so they don’t have to interfere with your schoolwork.
+Which one of these is the right job for you to make good money?
+And, which can give you great experience before you head into the professional world?

 When browsing good part-time jobs and flexible part time jobs, you’ll probably come across tutoring positions.
-This is a good one to use your skills from university in a part-time job, even more so if you’re an education major.
+This is a good one to use your skills from college in a part-time job, even more so if you’re an education major.
 For younger kids, you’ll know your hours will normally be weekends or after school lets out.
 For lower-level college students, it can be flexible depending on your classes.
+This is also a great one to add to your resume — you both know your skills and how to communicate them to someone else!

 Having a job on campus can help you make a lot of helpful connections you might not have made otherwise.
 Working in the library not only gets you that and a salary, but also easy access to study materials and resources in your downtime.

 This is an entry-level job that only requires a high school diploma, making it a good choice for college kids.
-If you’re good with customers and decent with counting money and basic math, this is a great choice.
+If you’re good with customers and decent with counting money and basic math, this is a great choice — and one that gives you great financial skills to use in your first full-time role

 While this may seem low to you, casino etiquette says you should tip your dealer 10 percent of your net winnings at the end of the game.
 Even if you lose, you should tip based on the service.
 So if you’re giving great service and people at your table are winning, you’re going to be raking in the cash.